Draussenduscher/Marginalia/README.md

 Inactive side notes are hidden behind the main column.
 They are placed in the margin, top aligned with the relevant paragraph or div in the main column when active.
 A simple transition can make it obvious to the reader where it came from.

+## Browser Support

+All CSS features used here are well support.
+So you should be on the safe side.

 ## License

 No license.
 Free like fresh air.